hackclub/hackclub/workshops/drum_pad/README.md

 }
 ```

-Now that we have finished our styling, let's now work on our drum pad functionality.
+Now that we have finished our styling, let's work on our drum pad functionality.

 ## JavaScript: